mliebelt/pgn-viewer/plan.md

 #### Allow additional boards (working)

 * Use a special comment for that (like {diagram}) (/)
+* which is not so nice because it binds the comment, that may be used for other things.
+Provide therefore a different notation for diagrams, e.g. by using a NAG that is not reserverd for that.
+What about $512??
 * The generation should be the same as the main board (with the same configuration) but reduced size of course.
 * Play with different layout possibilities: